-From dresses to drinks, these seven autumn wedding trends are sure to be seen at a celebration near you…
+From fashion to flowers, these autumn wedding trends are sure to be seen at a celebration near you…

 Brit bridal shoe extraordinaire Charlotte Mills has unveiled her first vegan range.
 The handcrafted designs are made using the finest synthetic materials – and still feature the brand’s signature rhyme-embossed soles.
 The range is available to pre-order now, in time for delivery in September.
 From £230 to £260.

 The flower girls

 Cute flower girl alert!
 The new-season collection from Marie-Chantal includes the sweetest silk dupion dresses and separates, not to mention embellished tulle pieces and jacquard prints, that are perfect for mini maid style.
 From £130.

 For shoes your flower girls will love, the Mini range from Sophia Webster is a little footwear fashionistas paradise.
 The sweet styles come in metallic shades of rose gold and glitter, as well as more colourful designs – all with that signature butterfly motif.
 So pretty, they won’t want to take them off.
 From £150.

 New-season florals bring a much-needed splash of colour to autumn, and we’re head over heels for Frock & Frills’ new bridesmaid range.
 Who says boho is just for summer weddings?
 From £100.